MC7075 - Public Relations Strategy & Planning (2022/23)

 • Principal concepts, theories and models related to the study and practice of PR strategy and planning

-• The UK PR sector and in-house PR practice: an overview
+• The UK PR sector and in-house PR practice: An overview

-• PR consultancy practice & management
+• PR consultancy practice & management / problem solving techniques

-• The relationship between PR, corporate communications & corporate strategy
+• The relationship between PR, Corporate Communications & Corporate Strategy

-• PR Strategy& Planning skills
+• PR Strategy & Planning

-• The modern media landscape
+• The media landscape

 • The news agenda and its impact on journalists & news editors’ information needs